Hadrian's Wall on Tyneside

 • Amazing jewellery, armour, weapons, pottery and other domestic items (including the gold Amelia Ring - believed to be the earliest Christian artefact found in Roman Britain)

-• A large scale interactive model of the whole of Hadrian's Wall
+• A large scale interactive model of the whole of Hadrian's Wall.

 Segedunum Roman Fort